Boy Scout Troop 505

 How to Get a Merit Badge

 When you wish to get a merit badge on your own (and not through a troop activity), you should first read the requirements.
-Find out if it is possible for you to do, i.e. doesn't require you to have access to something we just don't have in the midwest.
+Find out if it is possible for you to do, i.e. doesn't require you to have access to something we just don't have in the Midwest.
 If it still appeals, you need two things, a blue card and a counselor.
 You can get a blue card from Assistant Scoutmasters at any troop meeting.
 It needs to be signed saying you can do this.
 Ask at the meetings if we have a counselor in the troop first.
 The list will not have those counselors that are for our troop only.
 If we don't have one, look on the list and look for people close to you.
 Your parents can help you there.
 Then you make a phone call.
 Some counselors run sessions every so often, some work with two or more scouts, it will depend.
 Since these people are volunteers, their time might be blocked out so it may take a while to get a session.

 Most merit badges are you doing the work, reading, constructing etc and the merit badge counselor checking on your work, so don't expect to be taught, you will have to do the work.
 Once the counselor feels you have completed all the work (usually two or three sessions), he or she will sign the card and give it back to you.
 You will then have it signed by a Scoutmaster or Assistant Scoutmaster and then have it turned into the Advancement Committee member.
 At the next court of honor, you will receive your badge.